techiediaries/techiediaries/_posts/2017/2017-2-23-how-to-print-with-ionic2-and-cordova.md

 ## Conclusion

-This is the end of this tutorial.
-For more information about this plugin visit its [GitHub repo](https://github.com/katzer/cordova-plugin-printer).
+This is the end of this tutorial, we have seen how to use the Cordova Printing plugin with Ionic 5, and Ionic Native.
+For more information about the printing plugin visit its [GitHub repo](https://github.com/katzer/cordova-plugin-printer).
 You can also visit the Ionic Native documentation [here](https://ionicframework.com/docs/v2/native/printer/).

 You can find this project in [GitHub](https://github.com/techiediaries/ionic2-printing-example).